 I thought better to answer some of the questions in advance because I believe these would be popular questions as soon as you see the report:

 - On every page that you see salary values are compared between countries, a conversion of local currency to USD has been applied (using Xe.com) website rates. and rates are all converted to USD to have a unique and correct view of the salary globally.

 - It would be great for sure to add the cost of living for each country to get more interesting results.
 However, I haven’t found a reliable source for that yet.
 I might add it later to the report.

-- Bear in mind that salary is a different city by city in each country.
-Here in New Zealand, we have different salaries in Wellington compare to Auckland, and I know this is also the fact in many other cities and countries. to get the analysis in the city level, we need more data points.
-Which unfortunately we don’t have yet.
-I encourage you to send the link to the survey to everyone in Power BI space you know and ask them to fill.
+- Bear in mind that salary is different city by city in each country.
+Here in New Zealand, we have different salaries in Wellington compare to Auckland, and I know this is also the fact in many other cities and countries. to get the analysis at the city level, we need more data points.
+Which unfortunately we don’t have it yet.
+I encourage you to send the link to the survey to everyone in the Power BI space you know and ask them to fill.
 If we have enough data, then I will add city-based analysis to the report too.